-SENIOR FIELD ARCHAEOLOGIST
+SENIOR ARCHAEOLOGIST AND GIS SPECIALIST

 Nelson Rodriguez, a Registered Professional Archeologist, has 15 years of professional experience in public archeology and cultural resource management in Florida and Texas.
 He earned his MA from University of South Florida where he focused on the protohistoric period of the Apalachicola area.
 His current research focuses on the application of GIS in predictive modeling especially in coastal zone.
 He is experienced with compliance in Section 106 (National Historic Preservation Act), Chapter 267 of Florida Statutes (Florida Historic Resources Act), and Chapter 279 of the Texas Administrative Code and Texas Administrative Code Title 13.
 His additional experience includes complying with the requirements of Section 401 of the Clean Water Act and the Federal Mine Safety and Health Act of 1977.